Code-Institute-Submissions/self-isolation-watch/testing.md

 * button highlights, aesthetically pleasing, user is given feedback that they have hovered/ clicked on the button.
 ![user lands on homepage](/testing/usability/home(3).png)
 * user is taken to register page after clicking, again register is highlighted and page is simple and functional.
+* *If user is already logged in and clicks this same button, they are redirected to the add add symptom form*
 ![user lands on homepage](/testing/usability/home(4).png) if user comes back to the homepage, they are met with the search bar. if they perform a none format fitting search, they are told what is wrong and how to solve the issue.
 ![user lands on homepage](/testing/usability/home(5).png)